faranalytics/dialog/README.md

 - Facilities for multithreaded deployments
 - Talk over interruption of agent
 - Conversation history
-- Mid-conversation STT and TTS switching.
+- Agent-driven STT and TTS selection.

 **NB** Dialog is still under active development.
 Prior to 1.0.0, public interfaces may change on turns of the minor.